zhangwengyu999/Data_Structure_and_Algorithm/README.md

 # Data Structure and Algorithm
-A Learning Collection of Useful Data Structures and Algorithms, as well as their Studies, Applications, and Developments
+A learning collection of useful data structures and algorithms, as well as their studies, applications, and developments

 ***Made by Mike_Zhang***